-The page-structure for one revision is depicted in the following figure:
+The page-structure for one revision of a resource is depicted in the following figure (click for full size):

 Each node and revision in SirixDB is referenced by a unique, stable identifier.
 First, SirixDB has to find the revision by its revision number traversing a tree of indirect-pages.
 Addressing nodes is done in the same manner.

 UberPageis the main entry point.
 It contains header information about the configuration of the resource as well as a reference to an